What is Federal Work Study?

 The Federal Work Study (FWS) program is a federally-funded work program that allow students who are eligible and have received a Federal Work Study Award, to earn money through a part-time job during the academic year.

 To be awarded Work Study, a student must:

 - Be a U.S. citizen or permanent resident

 - Fill out the Free Application for Federal Student Aid (FAFSA)

 - Request to be awarded Work Study when completing the FAFSA

 - Demonstrate financial need by filing the Free Application for Federal Student Aid (FAFSA) each year (Indian Hills School Code: 008298)

 - Complete the verification process

-A drop or withdrawal below four credits or loss of financial aid eligibility will result in the loss of employment under the Work Study program.
+Dropping or withdrawaling from all courses or loss of financial aid eligibility will result in the loss of employment under the Work Study program.

 Things you should know about federal work study.